-The underserved and uninsured of Henderson County experience a severe shortage of access to medical specialty care, for example radiology, urology, obstetrics, etc. To address this issue, BRCHS is planning to place imaging, laboratory, and specialty services in the proposed new medical facility.
-A suite will be added for rotating specialty physicians to allow for onsite specialty care.
-BRCHS will provide physician support for the specialty physicians by organizing patient referrals, providing medical interpretation, facilitating the exchange of medical information between the specialist and the primary care provider, and following-up on the patient's care.
-BRCHS providers will work with the specialists and the patients to support the patient's adherence to the medical treatment plan.
-The co-located specialty services planned as part of this project will significantly increase access comprehensive care for the underserved of Henderson County.
+BRCHS will provide physician support for these services by organizing patient referrals, providing medical interpretation, facilitating the exchange of medical information between the service provider and the primary care provider, and following-up on the patient's care.
+These co-located services planned as part of this project will significantly improve comprehensive care for the underserved of Henderson County.

 As a result of the proposed project, BRCHS will be relocating its main medical site and pediatric center from temporary facilities to one new medical facility.
-All 72 full-time jobs will be held for BRCHS employees relocating from other sites, while 17 new fulltime jobs will be created in the proposed new medical building.
+All 72 full-time jobs will be held for BRCHS employees relocating from other sites, while 15 new fulltime jobs will be created in the proposed new medical building.